therealpoys/volumania-ui/replit.md

 ## Overview

-Volumania is a Kubernetes-focused web application that provides automated scaling and management for Persistent Volume Claims (PVCs).
-The application offers real-time monitoring of storage usage across Kubernetes clusters and enables users to create and manage autoscalers that automatically resize PVCs when they approach capacity limits.
-Built with a modern full-stack architecture, it serves as an enterprise-grade DevOps tool for managing Kubernetes storage resources efficiently.
+Volumania is a frontend-only web application that demonstrates a user interface for Kubernetes PVC (Persistent Volume Claim) management and autoscaling.
+The application provides a modern dashboard for viewing storage usage and creating autoscalers, using mock data to simulate Kubernetes cluster interactions.
+Built with a React-based frontend architecture, it serves as a prototype for DevOps tools focused on storage resource management.

 ## User Preferences